MuriloCalegari/NewAPTWebsite/README.md

 #### OPTIONAL: To run with the express server working:

 Note: This is only necessary to run the express server locally.
 It will work using the render server by default.
+You can find the backend for the Fixie API integration [here](https://github.com/silaslenihan/online-textbook-backend)

 1. Make an account on [Fixie](app.fixie.ai)
 2. Go to your profile, get the API key